Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

 while the derivative of the number of particles for mode 1, $\braket{n_{1}}$, is

 with an equivalent form for mode 2.
-Relation \eqref{twomodeG} is analogous to the one obtained in the classically driven single mode \eqref{g2sing}, where instead of the c-number field $f$, we now have a quantum field $a_{2}$ as a source of the dynamical change of the correlation function for the mode.
-Therefore, the autocorrelation function for mode 1 (and analogously for mode 2) is not conserved anymore.
-This consideration shows an important conceptual point: the origin of the change in the statistics of a system is directly related to the coupling to another system, whether it is an external pump or a coupled quantum mode.

-Considering now our \textbf{Theorem}, we note that though the Hamiltonian does not commute with the number operator for each mode ($[H_{tm},n_{1,2}]\neq 0$), i.e. the $U(1)$ symmetry is locally broken, it does commute with the total number operator $N=n_{1}+n_{2}$.
+The autocorrelation function for mode 1 (and analogously for mode 2) is not conserved.
+However, considering now our \textbf{Theorem}, we note that though the Hamiltonian does not commute with the number operator for each mode ($[H_{tm},n_{1,2}]\neq 0$), i.e. the $U(1)$ symmetry is locally broken, it does commute with the total number operator $N=n_{1}+n_{2}$.
 This is a consequence of the global $U(1)$ symmetry of the Hamiltonian.
 Therefore, it can be expected that total SOC function, $g_{tot}^{(m)}$ is conserved.
-To show this explicitly, we evaluate the derivative of the cross correlation between the two modes, and see that it also depends on the hopping term, and is structurally identical to the derivative of the autocorrelations:
+This can be confirmed by evaluating the time derivative of the cross correlation between the two modes. the expression contains terms which precisely cancel the derivative of the auto-correlation function:

-Substituting the above expression, together with the derivative of the total number of excitation in \eqref{condit}, it can be verified that $g_{tot}^{(2)}$ is conserved.

-We now demonstrate our analytical results numerically, using the positive-P representation developed by Drummond et al.\cite{Drum}.
-This allows us to transform the master equation, Eq(\ref{master}), into a set of stochastic differential equations which are solved using Monte-Carlo methods.
-We consider first a system of two interacting bosonic modes described by the Hamiltonian $H_{tm}$, with the addition of on-site non-linearities $g(a^{\dagger 2}_{1}a^{2}_{1}+a^{\dagger 2}_{2}a^{2}_{2})$, in a dissipative regime and prepared in an initial coherent state, $\ket{\psi(0)}=\ket{\alpha_{1},\alpha_{2}}$, with $|\alpha_{1}|^{2}$ particles in one mode and $|\alpha_{2}|^{2}$ particles in the other mode.
-We evaluate the normalized second order correlation function for each mode and for the cross-correlations.
-While the particles move between cavities and disappear due to dissipation (FIG.1-Top), the quantities $\mathcal{G}_{i,j}^{(2)}=\braket{a_{i}^{\dagger}a_{j}^{\dagger}a_{i}a_{j}}/(n_{i}+n_{j})^{2}$, describing the correlation functions normalized to the total number of particles,undergo a dynamical evolution.
-However, it can be clearly seen that the total correlation function is constant in the whole time interval, as our theorem requires.